aaron-mv-moore/aaron-mv-moore/README.md

 ### Hi there 👋

-##### Data Science Student

-- 🔭 I’m currently working on Codeup's Data Science class material.
+#### I'm Aaron and I'm a data science student at Codeup Academy - San Antonio!

-- 🌱 I’m currently learning a stack for data science which includes CLI, SQL, & Python.
+- 🌱 I’m currently learning a data science stack that focuses on SQL & Python.
 - 👯 I’m looking to collaborate on projects related to data engineering.
 - 🤔 I’m looking for help with becoming a better data scientist.
 - 💬 Ask me about my terrible taste in anime!